jahzlariosa/nextjs/README.md

 - ✅ **TypeScript** for type safety
 - ✅ **Production-ready** architecture

+> **🚀 NEW in v1.0.1:** Complete database schema export for instant setup!
+No more manual migrations - get your entire database ready with one SQL file.

 ## 🚀 Perfect for Building

 - **🌐 Business Websites** - Company sites with user accounts